 I appreciate Shockley’s candor in sharing her story and the techniques she shared to help others find relief.
 If you need more tools to help manage pain, get a copy.
 In the spirit of yoga, and practicing self-inquiry, use the ones that work for you.

 If you’d like to read another product review post I did, read my review of Axon Tinted Migraine Relief glasses.

 I was provided a copy of the book for free to write a review.
 The opinions expressed are entirely my own.
-The links to Amazon if used, will result in a commision paid to me, that doesn’t change the price of the book for you.
+The links to Amazon if used, will result in a commission paid to me, that doesn’t change the price of the book for you.
 I use that money to buy more yoga books.
-Please read my full disclosure policy if you have any questions.